LionelDraghi/bbt/README.md

 **If a newbie is able to use btt in a quarter of an hour, and an experienced user is able to write and run a test in less than 3 minutes, with no need to rewrite or post-process the generated documentation, I'll consider it as a great success.**

-bbt may be by nature limited.
-It is dedicated to in line command, taking some input and producing some output.
+bbt may be by nature limited: it is dedicated to in line command, taking some input and producing some output.
 It is not meant for specifying or testing UI, complex systems, unit testing, API, etc..
 Using a natural language description for those kind of tests is a very tempting way to explore, but implementation may be an order of magnitude more complex than for bbt current scope.
-This is why bbt will probably not be the only test tool of your project, **and do not aim at that!**
+To make it short: **bbt do not aim at being your only test tool**.

 ## Status of the project